GF2++

 Views a bit-store as two parts containing the elements [0, at) and [at, size()) respectively.

-On return, left contains the bits from the start of the bit-vector up to but not including at and right contains the bits from at to the end of the bit-vector.
-This bit-vector itself is not modified.
+On return, left is a clone of the bits from the start of the bit-set up to but not including at and right contains the bits from at to the end of the bit-set.
+This bit-set itself is not modified.

 Note

-This method panics if the split point is beyond the end of the bit-vector.
+This method panics if the split point is beyond the end of the bit-set.

 Example